nkolban/duktape-esp32/docs/classes.md

 `txConfig(channel, options)`

-The options is an object with the following properties:
+The `options` is an object with the following properties:

 ```
 {
    gpio:      <number> - GPIO pin to use.
    memBlocks: <number> - Memory blocks to use.
 [Default=1]
    idleLevel: <boolean> - Idle value to use.
 [Default=false]
    clockDiv:  <number> - Clock divider.
 [Default=1]
  }
  ```

+ Each channel has access to 128 data items for a buffer.
+Since each data item is 16 bits (2 bytes) in length, this means 512 bytes.
+In the architecture, data items are read in 32 bit units ... meaning 2 data items are read at a time.
+As such, there are really 64 records of 2 data items each associated with each channel.
+ Each array of 512 bytes is called a memory block.
+When we configure a channel, we can instruct the RMT environment to use adjacent memory blocks to increase the number of data items available to a channel.
+The `memBlocks` property defines how many memory blocks to use.
+ For example, if we say that the number of memory blocks available to a channel is 2 then we have doubled the number of data items for that channel.
+This means that the subsequent channel can't be used because it now has no data blocks.

+ The maximum we can use would be to set channel 0 to have all 8 data blocks.
+This would be 1024 (8 x 128) data items.

 ###write
 Write items into the output stream.
 We wait until the output has completed.